-The thesis option requires 45 credit hours including thesis hours, while the non-thesis option requires 42 credit hours.
+The thesis option requires 45 credit hours including six thesis hours; the non-thesis option requires 42 credit hours.

-Final examination for the non-thesis option includes both oral and written questions pertaining to the student's graduate course work.
-Final examination for the thesis option consists of an oral defense of the thesis and related course work.
+The final examination for the non-thesis option includes both oral and written questions about the student's graduate course work.
+The final examination for the thesis option consists of an oral defense of the thesis and related course work.
 A thesis guidelines document is available at the Department Website or by contacting the Graduate Coordinator.